PhuMBT/eWallet_CBS/reference-docs/README.md

 ## 📁 Contents

 ### `regulations-context.md`
+**Focus**: KYC & Transaction Limits for eWallet

 Comprehensive regulatory context for eWallet KYC and transaction limits in Vietnam.
 This document provides:
-- Thông tư 40/2024/TT-NHNN complete reference
+- Thông tư 40/2024/TT-NHNN complete reference (Articles 26, 27, 28)
-- KYC level definitions and requirements
+- KYC level definitions and requirements (Level 1-5)
 - Transaction limits and exceptions
 - Compliance guidelines for AI assistants
 - Code examples and implementation guidance

 **When to use**: Any time you're working on KYC, CIF management, transaction limits, or compliance-related documentation.

+---

+### `vietnam-payment-regulations.md`
+**Focus**: Complete Payment Intermediary Legal Framework

+Comprehensive documentation of Vietnamese laws governing all payment intermediary services.
+This document provides:
+- Nghị định 52/2024/NĐ-CP (Cashless Payment Decree)
+- Thông tư 40/2024/TT-NHNN (Full circular, all chapters)
+- All 5 types of payment intermediary services
+- Licensing requirements and capital conditions
+- Administrative penalties and enforcement
+- Legal definitions and terminology
+- Timeline of regulatory changes

+**When to use**: When designing system architecture, understanding legal requirements for payment services, planning licensing strategy, or documenting legal compliance framework.

 ## 🎯 Purpose